yuanniufei/xcrawler/README.md

 - ![results](http://blog.chriscabin.com/wp-content/uploads/2016/12/results.png)

+# Changelog

+## 2017-01-14
+1. Fix some known bugs of the engine.
+1. Use a **Bloom filter** instead of the set container, it's helpful for general crawling.
+1. Add a new general spider, and demonstrate how to get the basic information of a website.

 # License
-`xcrawler` is licensed under the MIT license, please feel free and happy crawling!
+[xcrawler](https://github.com/ChrisLeeGit/xcrawler) is licensed under the MIT license, please feel free and happy crawling!